carmenne/certification_java11_summary/modules/modules.md

 <pre>

 #### module-path
 --module-path is similar to -classpath (-cp, --class-path).
-It is used to express dependencies.
+It is used to express dependencies.</br>
 If the code does not use any dependency , it can be omitted.